Cutting Dog Nails is a Universal Struggle

 Top 5 Big Dog Mom Tips

-Please keep in mind, I am NOT, I repeat, NOT a professional dog trainer.
-If you read this, and maybe even try a few of the tips, and are still nervous or anxious about cutting your dog’s nails, DON’T DO IT.
+Please keep in mind, if you read this, and maybe even try a few of the tips, and are still nervous or anxious about clipping your dog’s nails, DON’T DO IT.
 Your nervousness will be worse for your dog in the long run.

 My hope is that by watching your dog make incremental improvements, you will be able to accomplish the impossible – cutting your own dog’s nails peacefully and happily.